yutannihilation/kokudosuuchi/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 1 note

-## Resubmission

-This release adds some functionalities and metadata, and refactors internals.
+* This is a maintenance release to fix test errors on CRAN.